Rick's Free Auto Repair Advice

 What causes transmission fluid to fail?

-High heat caused by getting stuck and rocking the vehicle back and forth between drive and reverse.
-Neglecting recommended transmission fluid changes.
+High heat caused by sitting in stop and go traffic on hot days, getting stuck and rocking the vehicle back and forth between drive and reverse.
+Neglecting recommended transmission fluid changes can also cause the fluid to degrade.

 When to get a transmission fluid flush?